Side-Stepping Squares

 Moving to the right with side stepping you are always moving from the bottom of one square to the top of another one

-You can't side-step from orange corner notes, but you can always move over a narrow interval to the left or right and side-step from those gray corner notes.
+You can't side-step from orange corner notes.
+But you can move over a narrow interval to the left or right and side-step from the gray corner note.

 Check notation.

 Starting from the 12th fret of the high E string, we can side-step to row 3 of a new square.
-Rows 1 and 2 of the new square are shifted back one fret because we're moving from the B string to the G string.
+Rows 1 and 2 of the new square shift back one fret because we're moving from the B string to the G string.

 (Notation: E12, B13, B string shift, G14-12, D14-12)